As an Amazon Associate we earn from qualifying purchases.

 Homemade chocolate sauce should last you 1-2 weeks in the fridge stored in a mason jar.
 You can however, freeze chocolate sauce in which case it would keep indefinitely.

-All that said, we kept the recipe deliberately on the smaller side so you shouldn’t be making more than you can use up quickly.
+All that said, I kept the recipe deliberately on the smaller side so you shouldn’t be making more than you can use up quickly.